sciapp/gr/lib/grm/grplot/README.md

    `error:{{error_bar_color:`color_index`},{downwards_cap_color:`color_index`},{upwards_cap_color:`color_index`}}`

+2. `error_bar_style`: Defines how the error-bars are displayed.
+As single error-lines(0) or as an error-area(1).
-2. `int_limits_high`: This parameter defines the upper limits of all integrals.
+3. `int_limits_high`: This parameter defines the upper limits of all integrals.

     The syntax for this parameter is:

    `int_limits_high:`number_of_elements`,`elem_1`,`elem_2`,`...

-3. `int_limits_low`: This parameter defines the lower limits of all integrals.
+4. `int_limits_low`: This parameter defines the lower limits of all integrals.

     The syntax for this parameter is:

    `int_limits_low:`number_of_elements`,`elem_1`,`elem_2`,`...

-4. `orientation`: This parameter defines the orientation of the displayed lines.
+5. `orientation`: This parameter defines the orientation of the displayed lines.
 They can either be drawn `horizontal` or `vertical` while the default is `horizontal`.

 ### MARGINAL_HEATMAP